+Research needs

 Further information about the seasonal variability in patterns of species abundance around trawl fisheries is required.

 4.2.
 Lasers

+ACAP advice

-Unproven and not recommended, bird welfare issues need to be addressed.
+Unproven and not recommended as a mitigation method at this time, bird welfare issues need to be addressed.

+Scientific evidence for effectiveness in trawl fisheries

+Unpreven and net recommended, bird welfare issues need to be addressed.
 Preliminary research using lasers in a North Pacific trawl fishery did not show a detectable response in daylight hours, and that reactions to the laser at night varied between species, and whether the seabirds were feeding in the offal plume or following the vessel (Melvin et al. 2016).

+Notes and Caveats

 There are ongoing concerns about the safety (to both humans and birds) and efficacy of laser technology as a seabird bycatch mitigation tool.

+Minimum standards

+Not applicable, as not recommended.